Dr Amr Saber Algarhi

 Other activities

-External examiner across banking, finance and accounting programmes at Staffordshire University - partnership with Asia Pacific University in Malaysia
+External examiner for UG/PG Banking, Finance and Accounting courses at Staffordshire University in the UK and Asia Pacific University in Malaysia (2019 - 2023)

 Postgraduate supervision